UPDATE: Texas Tuesday coronavirus report

-The Texas Department of State Health Services is now reporting 341,739 coronavirus cases in the state as of Tuesday, adding a total of 9,305 to the count today.
+The Texas Department of State Health Services is now reporting 394,265 coronavirus cases in the state as of Tuesday, adding a total of 8,341 to the count since Monday.

 Here is the Texas coronavirus daily report for Tuesday: